 It was also around this time that I noticed his CTMU Wiki was full to the brim with extreme far right and conspiracy threads.
 While not entirely surprising, I had rising concerns that I might one day have to defend my own reputation, having written of him favorably in 2016.

 In early 2019, I learned that Langan had published another paper in Cosmos & History.
 I reluctantly took a peek.
 When I saw the title "The metaformal system: completing the theory of language" I had a sinking feeling.
-From a self-involved perspective, I read the paper as an effort to convince anyone who might be keen on language-based ontological work like mine, that such a thing is not possible or necessary.
+From a self-involved perspective, I took the purpose of the paper to be an effort to convince anyone who might be keen on language-based ontological work like mine, that such a thing is not possible or necessary.
 It signaled to me that, as far as he was concerned, onus lay with me to believe anything other than "I am in a fantasy world if I think his work is proof of mine."
 (I make that claim in "Notes from the existential underground").

 Earlier this year, I finally processed my feelings about Langan's 2018 paper "The metaformal system."
 With that, I prepared a brief Primer on Language, so I could share my understanding of how my own work relates to language theory.
 (This became relevant in the context of my volunteer work with meta-ontology working group.)
 I refer directly to Langan and his work in the Primer, though it is not the focus.
 It includes a link to Langan's full paper.

 And that brings us to Langan's over four hours long July 2021 interview on Theory of Everything (YouTube).
-Remember how I had start to worry about my own reputation?
+Remember how I had started to worry about my own reputation?
 I was grateful he was interviewed, but only because it gave me a platform on which to make comments that could relate my unique position.
 Below, I share the comments I made, quoted in entirety and in context.
-The first is between me and an admirer of his.
-The second set includes Langan and I interacting.
+The first is between an admirer of Langan's and me.
+The second set includes Langan and me interacting.

 On checking just now, I see Langan has made his CTMU Wiki squeaky clean (no off the wall stuff that I could find)... reasonable business only.
 I'm not complaining, but it's an indication of how he leans towards people-pleasing when he gets positive attention.
 I can imagine that the TOE interview may have brought about the "clean up your act" shift.
 That was how I suspect I remained so doe-eyed when first learning of his work through the FOM google group.
 At seeing the current interview, I had the passing thought, maybe he's changed.
 Then our interactions through the YouTube comments section of his TOE interview unfolded, and smashed that hope.